jozsef-l-sas/microservices-arhitecture-docs/Microservices Architecture/README.md

 ## Comparison with monolithic architecture and other concerns, implications and thoughts

 ### Pros
-- much simpler to scale
+- much easier scalability (even selective) and therefore high availability
 - higher autonomy per microservice
 - more emerging technologies available
 - much easier to adopt new technologies